-In this career summary, you will find out what the job of A Radio TV Announcer is about and what it is like.
+In this career summary, you will find out what the job of a Radio and Television Announcer is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Radio and Television Announcers speak or read from scripted materials, such as news reports or commercial messages, on radio or television.
 May announce artist or title of performance, identify station, or interview guests.

 Interested in becoming a Radio and Television Announcer?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.

 Studying for a standardized test for your college admissions?

 Improve your test scores on SAT, ACT, GRE, and GMAT.Read more

 Radio TV Announcers with little to no experience tend to make between $19120 and $23470 while the more experienced ones can earn over $52140 per year.